 The K-9 is often just as comfortable on the couch having his ears scratched as he is on a track or a drug sniff.
 The officer, of course, has the benefit of going to work with his best friend every day.

 Education And Skill Requirements for K-9 Officers

 Typically, K-9 officers come from within the ranks of police officers.
 The good news is that law enforcement is one of the many careers in criminology that may not require a degree.
 The bad news is that a K-9 officer career is not an entry-level job.

 To become a handler, you will have to spend some time as a patrol officer.
 Of course, police academy training is the first step in the process.

-Officers selected to become handlers will usually have a history of making strong drug cases, proactive patrolling and making felony arrests.
-They will generally have a good overall reputation of being a hard worker and a good officer.
+Officers selected to become handlers will usually have a history of making strong drug cases, proactive patrolling, and making felony arrests.
+They will generally have a good overall reputation for being a hard worker and a good officer.

-Additional, teams participate in ongoing, continuing education and training on an almost weekly basis to remain fresh and maintain their certifications.
+Additionally, teams participate in ongoing and continuous education and training on an almost weekly basis to remain fresh and maintain their certifications.